 In Olde English tradition, St. Dunstan, the favourite saint of old England, nailed a horseshoe to a horse when he was working as a blacksmith.
 But, the horse was actually the Devil in disguise and it caused the Devil great pain.
 St. Dunstan only agreed to remove the shoe and release the Devil after he promised never to enter a house with a horseshoe.
 And so, the symbol of protection and goodness arose.

 For these reasons, the combination of luck, protection, religion, and magic are all captivated by Horseshoe jewellery and many people believe it will bring their friends good luck – especially when gifted as a present, and will help them ward off evil and misfortune / bad luck.

-SEARCH our online shop to buy Horseshoe jewellery – jewelry to pass on your good luck wishes
+SEARCH our CENTRAL (Group) SHOP to buy Horseshoe jewellery – jewelry to pass on your good luck wishes